Skip to main content

 • Many AI language learning apps are available for free, either for a limited time per day or even in some cases for unlimited use.
 Others are paid services or part of a paid language learning app.

-• There are some advantages to using an AI-powered language learning app.
-For instance, unlike a language tutor or friend, AI language learning apps never sleep or go on vacation.
+• There are some advantages to using an AI-powered language learning app - for instance, unlike a language tutor or friend, AI language learning apps never sleep or go on vacation.

 • Most AI language learning apps allow you to communicate via text or audio.
 You can often switch between the two in the same conversation.